Scotland national rugby union team: 2009–present

 Gregor Townsend took over as head coach in June 2017.
 His first fixture as head coach was against Italy in Singapore where Scotland won 34–13.
 A week later Scotland defeated Australia 24–19 in Sydney, the second time in a row Scotland had won on Australian soil.
 The victory was made more notable by the list of absentees, such as Stuart Hogg and Grieg Laidlaw, who were in New Zealand on Lions' duty.
 The tour was concluded by a 27–22 loss to Fiji in Suva.
 Victory over Samoa in November 2017 was followed by a breathtaking performance against New Zealand at a sold-out Murrayfield.
 Tries from Jonny Gray and Huw Jones brought Scotland to 17–22 with barely a minute to go, but it took a superb cover tackle from the All Blacks fly-half Beauden Barrett to prevent Stuart Hogg from scoring a winning try.
 A week later Scotland registered a record win over the Wallabies, who played with 14 men for the majority of the game after Kepu's dismissal, inflicting eight tries on the visitors in what was the Australian hooker Stephen Moore's final international game.
 Scotland won 53–24, their biggest ever margin of victory over Australia.

 In the 2019 Rugby World Cup, Scotland took an early exit with losses to both Ireland and the hosts.
 Scotland did however score ninety-five unanswered points across two wins against Samoa and Russia.

 On 6 February 2021, Scotland won their first game of that year's Six Nations tournament, defeating England 6 – 11 at Twickenham for the first time since 1983 and securing the Calcutta Cup.
 On 13 February they lost their next match, against Wales, 25–24 at Murrayfield.
+In 2024 the Scotland Rugby Men's Team featured in a Netflix documentary Six Nations: Full Contact.